 A typical way to build a community is to create relevant content for your target audience and allow them to interact with it.
 This strategy is often referred to as content marketing.

 There are several ways to find an audience for your blog.
 One is to optimize the content so that people searching for the topic will find you through search engines.
 This is called search engine optimization (SEO).
-For getting started with SEO, check out this guide.
+For getting started, check out our complete guide to marketplace SEO.
 Another way to spread your content is via social media.
 Whenever someone reads an article, you could encourage them to share it on their networks by adding share buttons at the end of the article.
 A third way is to contact other bloggers and influencers in the same field: add comments to their blog posts, ask their opinion of your content, or offer to do guest posts on their blog.
 When you engage with their content, they will start engaging with yours.

 For certain audiences, a blog might not be the best option.
 For instance, if you are targeting teenagers, you might need to go where they are.
-Today, that might mean Snapchat or Instagram.
+Today that might mean Snapchat, Instagram, or TikTok.
 Tomorrow, it is probably already something different.

 After you have seeded your marketplace and built the initial list of interested customers, you should be ready to let the first ones in—to launch.
 In reality, there are two separate launches: the launch of your product and a marketing launch.